adopted-ember-addons/ember-data-factory-guy/README.md

 **Note**

-  *In the following model test, it seemed preferable not to use the ember-qunit moduleForModel, since the premise for that helper is to setup an isolated container with the minimal requirements with only that model loaded.
+  *In the following model test, it's not necessary or helpful to use the ember-qunit moduleForModel, since the premise for that helper is to setup an isolated container with the minimal requirements with only that model loaded.
   But FactoryGuy needs the application to startup in order to load the factories, and setup the store.
-  Also, if you have many relationships, it's tedious to "needs: []" them all, to get them imported*
+  Also, if you have many relationships, it's tedious to "needs: []" them all, to get them imported.
+  Furthermore you don't want a model handed to you, you want to make your own, which is the whole point of factory guy.*

 ```javascript